Scott Wituk, PhD

 Samantha started as an intern at CCSR during the spring semester of 2012 and came back in the fall as a part time employee.

-Samantha is a senior at WSU and will be graduating in May 2013 with honors with a Bachelor of General Studies degree in Chemistry and Biology and a minor in dance.
+Samantha is a senior at WSU and who graduate in May 2013 with honors with a Bachelor of General Studies degree in chemistry and biology and a minor in dance.
 During her college career she has been involved with the School of Performing Arts Dance Program, Emory Lindquist Honors Program, Dean’s Scholars, Premedical Student Association, Asian Cultural Organization, Office of Multicultural Affairs, and Asian Student Conference.